 A ton of patch-up work

-Another common thing you will potentially find is a layer upon layer of paint.
-Usually, people just put a new layer of paint without first taking down the old one.
-These relatively small things don’t require an immediate attention, but they shouldn’t be ignored.
+Another common thing you will potentially find is layer upon layer of paint.
+Usually, people just put on a new layer of paint without first taking down the old one.
+These relatively small things don’t require immediate attention, but they shouldn’t be ignored.

 So, make sure you take care of them or they may cause problems later down the line.